pronoym99/Microcontrollers-and-Applications/README.md

 Important Notes:
 ----------------
-* This repository as of now contains problems 11 to 20 as prescribed in the document:[Practical Exam](https://github.com/pronoym99/Microcontrollers-and-Applications/blob/master/Practical%20Exam/Practical%20Exam.pdf)
+* This repository as of now contains problems 11 to 20 as prescribed in the document [Practical Exam](https://github.com/pronoym99/Microcontrollers-and-Applications/blob/master/Practical%20Exam/Practical%20Exam.pdf) document